Top 5 Natural Methods To Improve Digestion

 Eat foods that are cultured or fermented foods.
 When you eat fermented foods, you are taking in loads of the “healthy bacteria” your gut needs to maximize digestion.
 Try eating a variety of fermented foods for healthy digestion, such as Kombucha, kimchi, fermented vegetables, kefir, and sauerkraut.
 This usually doesn’t work right away so eat these foods for a couple of weeks to see if there is any change in your diet.

 Take care of your liver.
-Your liver is responsible for much of the digestion, particularly of fats.
-By digesting your food carefully, you can help your liver work better.
+Your liver is responsible for much of the task digestion, particularly of fats.
+You can help your liver work better.
 There are foods you can eat that are especially good for your liver, including freshly squeezed fruit or vegetable juices, leafy green vegetables, beetroots, and carrots.
 If you can stand the taste of bitter herbs like milk thistle and dandelion, try to supplement your diet with these, as your liver will love you for it.

 Hydrate yourself.
-Most people with digestive problems come by it through being very dehydrated.
+Most people with digestive problems are actually very dehydrated.
 If you can drink a lot of water every day, this can maximize your digestion and can keep you healthy.
 Drink at least one of the many glasses of water you should drink with fresh lemon juice or a tablespoon of digestion-aiding apple cider vinegar.
 You can also try herbal teas as they taste great and are good for digestive health.
-Some teas you may wish to try are fenugreek tea, fennel tea, ginger tea, and peppermint tea.
+Some teas you may wish to try are fenugreek tea, fennel tea, rooibos tea, ginger tea and peppermint tea.
 Stay away from coffee and instead mix dandelion tea with any kind of milk, including a milk substitute.

 Try glutamine.
 Glutamine is good for digestion as it regenerates and repairs the lining of the intestinal tract and eases any inflammation you might have.
 Glutamine can be found as a supplement although it can be found in whole foods, such as fresh vegetable juices, parsley, spinach, beans, beets, dairy products, eggs, fish, and meat.
 If you are going to take glutamine as a supplement, ask your doctor if it is okay for you to use it.